dpla/ingestion3/README.md

 ```

 In addition to how institutional eligibility is defined in `institutions_v2.json` records must meet three minimum metadata requirements to be eligible for upload.

+### Standardized Rights
-1. **Standardized rights** - The record must have an `edmRights` URI and it must be one of these values.
+The record must have an `edmRights` URI and it must be one of these values.
 All ports and versions of these values are valid.
 ```text
 http://rightsstatements.org/vocab/NoC-US/
 http://creativecommons.org/publicdomain/mark/